Palladium vs White Gold: What to Consider?

 Both can be cleaned and maintained using polishing cloth and a jeweler’s polishing wheel.
 Since both are considered durable precious metals, routine care should keep the ring nice for a very long time.

 This is a factor you may or may not have considered, but allergic reactions to certain metals can happen.
 The best way to tell if you’re reacting to a metal is to simple have the intended recipient wear a ring to see if they notice any unusual changes in skin.
 The most common symptoms are rashes, irritation, and even blistering.
 It’s important you take these risks seriously and swap for a different ring.

 The picture to your right is a sample of real ring rash, as reported by NBC News.

-While allergies to nickel are the most common, they can also occur with white gold rings, because copper is actually often used as an alloy.
+While allergies to nickel are the most common, they can also occur with white gold rings, because copper is actually often used as white gold alloys.
 Do More provides a helpful guide to check if you’re suffering from an actual allergy to white gold, or just a slight irritation from a new ring: